Leading a ride with Central London CTC

 • Ensure anyone who wishes to leave the ride is happy to make their own way home.

-• At a lunch or tea stop collect the names of the people attending and collect 50 pence from everyone.
+• At a lunch or tea stop collect the names of the people attending.
 At the end of the ride, thank people for coming.

 Carry a few essential items such as: